wds4/tapestry-protocol/tips/core-protocol/noStewards.md

 ## Synopsis

-This protocol will strive to replace digital stewardship with curation by the web of trust.
+This protocol will endeavor to replace digital stewardship with curation by the web of trust.

 ## Discussion